Roland-Sankara/campus-backend-api/README.md

 ```

 ## Overview
-This API provides endpoints for accessing student information, courses, enrollments, and performance data for the ISBAT University Student Management System.
+This API provides endpoints for accessing student information, courses, enrollments, and performance data for Campus Student Management System.
 Designed to integrate with AI voice agents for automated student support.

 ---